ton-community/ton-docs/docs/v3/concepts/dive-into-ton/go-from-ethereum/difference-of-blockchains.md

-# The Differences of blockchains
+# The differences of blockchains

 ## Introduction